Centre for Urban Design and Mental Health

 For all types of submission:

-• We value clear, succinct writing that avoids specialist jargon and is accessible to people who work in a wide range of disciplines.
+• We value clear, succinct, and grammatically correct writing that is accessible to people who work in a wide range of disciplines.

 • Please include a front page including:

-• 200-word abstract (not required for Dialogue submissions)
+• Max.
+200-word abstract (not required for Dialogue submissions)

-• Twitter details for authors to facilitate discussion of your paper on social media
+• Social media details for authors to facilitate discussion of your paper on social media, if available.

 • All submissions should be fully referenced as appropriate with bracketed numbers throughout the text with references in APA format.